Sustainability

 Tackling carbon emissions

 Driving, using electricity, sending emails: (almost) all of our actions contribute to carbon emissions.
 In many cases, it is possible to reduce or even completely avoid these emissions: you can choose to limit certain activities, do them differently, or stop doing them altogether.
-You can also offset carbon emissions.
-This involves purchasing carbon credits to remove the carbon you have emitted (partially or entirely) from the atmosphere.
+For emissions that you cannot (yet) prevent, carbon credits are a solution.
+By buying these, you finance projects that remove carbon from the air or that ensure that less carbon is released into the air.

 Climate laws